corytu/curriculum-vitae/README.md

 # Summary

 Majored in clinical laboratory science and cognitive neuroscience.
 Skilled at statistics, data analysis, oral presentation, paper manuscript writing and publication, and ETL data pipeline design / construction.
-Committed to bringing insights from data, and expressing them to people - especially creating RWE in biomedicine-related topics.
+Committed to bringing insights from data, and expressing them to people.

 # Employment